leszakal/line-drawing/README.md

 This repository holds the code for a CSCI 411 algorithms project.
 This project examines and implements two line drawing algorithms: Bresenham's and Xiaolin Wu's.

 The `src/` directory holds all `.cpp` files.
 Header files can be found in `include/`.
 Test input files and the script used to generate them (`generate_endpoints.py`) are located in `tests/`.
 Results for the timed testing can found in `tests/results/`.
+The file `test-results.xlsx` can also be found there.
+It contains the calculations for mean times taken for each algorithm by line type.

 The `assets/` directory just holds images used in this README.